Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 Perhaps not as impressive as Kinkakuji, the grounds of the Ginkakuji Temple of Kyoto are simply lovely.
 Just like Kinkakuji, the Silver Pavilion sits at the edge of a lake and is surrounded by lush gardens.

-The main features of the temple grounds are a sand garden (called Sea of Silver Sand), a moss garden and a path that ventures onto the hillside providing incredible views of the entire complex.
+The main features are a sand garden (called Sea of Silver Sand), a moss garden and a path that ventures onto the hillside providing incredible views of the entire complex.

 Fun Fact: Unlike Kinkakuji, Ginkakuji has never been covered in silver.
 The nickname is attributed to the imitation of the more revered Golden Pavilion.